daotiensyyyy/api-nodejs/README.md

 Your app is ready to be deployed!

 ### Config before run on localhost
-change url db in config/db.js
+change url db in config/db.js. <br />
-change "node" to "nodemon" in package.json
+change "node" to "nodemon" in package.json. <br />